 Let’s take one more example of how Euribor rates are used in derivative contracts and their implications.

 Zero Bank headquartered in Italy entered into an interest rate swap contract with one bank having a notional amount of $50 million.
 Zero Bank is the fixed payer and one bank is the floating ratepayer.
 Zero banks believe that the floating rate i.e. they will increase over the period and as such decided to pay fixed interest coupons of 1.5% payable quarterly against receipt of 3-month Euribor rates plus 20 bps.
-The current rate at the time of inception of the contract was 1.3% to be same for both banks with no profit no loss.
-Now if at the end of next quarter Euribor rates increases to 1.5% then zero banks will pay a fixed rate of 1.50% and will receive 1.70.
+The current rate at the time of inception of the contract was 1.3% to be the same for both banks with no profit no loss.
+Now if at the end of next quarter Euribor rates increase to 1.5% then zero banks will pay a fixed rate of 1.50% and will receive 1.70.
 Thus Euribor rates impact banks not just their day to day lending but also impacts the large off-balance sheet exposures which banks have with each other.

 Some of the advantages are as follows:

 - The first and foremost advantage of Euribor is the determination of pricing of all our floating rate loans and deposits.
 Loans and Deposits are linked to Euribor rates and change in these rates directly impact the lending and deposit rates.

 - Euribor rates trend can help in identifying the movement of interest rates which can be used for various analytical purposes and enable monetary policy and allow central bankers to make better policy decisions.